benedekrozemberczki/spatiotemporal_datasets/README.md

 <p align="justify">
 A spatio-temporal dataset of weekly chickenpox (childhood disease) cases from Hungary.
 The dataset consists of a county-level adjacency matrix and time series of the county-level reported cases between 2005 and 2015.
 There are 2 specific related tasks:</p>

-- County level case count prediction.
+- Locality level demand prediction.
-- National level case count prediction.
+- London level demand prediction.

 ### Links